Radwa1055/Alx_DjangoLearnLab/Introduction_to_Django/LibraryProject/delete.md

 # Delete it
 book.delete()

-# Verify deletion: try to list all books
+# Verify deletion: list all books
 Book.objects.all()
 # <QuerySet []>